March (4th yr) with Bill Burgwinkle (French) and Nicola Morato (Italian)

 Fellows in MML at King’s

-Bill Burgwinkle (Director of Studies) is a Professor of Medieval French and Occitan Literature and Head of the French Department in the Faculty.
+Bill Burgwinkle (Director of Studies) is a Professor of Medieval French and Occitan Literature.
 He teaches all levels of French language and lectures on medieval literature, psychoanalysis and literary theory.
-He has published on troubadour poetry, medieval romance, gender and sexuality, literature in the Mediterranean, sanctity, and the visual arts.
+His published work is on troubadour poetry, medieval romance, gender and sexuality, literature in the Mediterranean, sanctity, and the visual arts.

-Aileen Kelly is a Life Fellow in Slavonic Studies (retired).
+Aileen Kelly is a Life Fellow in Slavonic Studies.
 She has published widely on the late nineteenth and early twentieth-century literature and intellectual history, with particular interest in such figures as Bakunin, Dostoevsky, Herzen, Chekhov and Bakhtin.

 Christopher Prendergast is a Life Fellow in French (retired) who has published widely on nineteenth-century literature, culture and aesthetics.
 He edited the new Penguin translation of Proust’s A la recherche du temps perdu and his latest book, The Classic: Sainte-Beuve and the Nineteenth-Century Culture Wars was awarded the 2008 Gapper Prize by the Society for French Studies as the outstanding publication in that year on a French topic.

 Erika Swales is a Life Fellow in German (retired) who has written extensively on German drama and prose fiction of the 18th and 19th century, including studies on Adalbert Stifter, Gottfried Keller and Goethe.